 What is the difference between Anwar Ratol and regular Ratol?

-"Anwar Ratol" refers to the specific premium strain developed by Haji Anwar of Ratol village — it's the most aromatic and flavorful of all Ratol varieties.
-"Regular Ratol" or "Small Ratol" is the generic Ratol variety found in markets — still good, but lacking the peak aroma intensity that makes Anwar Ratol famous.
+"Anwar Ratol" is the celebrated premium strain from Rataul village — the most aromatic and flavorful of all Ratol varieties.
+"Regular Ratol" or "Small Ratol" is the generic Ratol found in markets — still good, but lacking the peak aroma intensity that makes Anwar Ratol famous.
 Always look for "Anwar Ratol" by name when buying.

 Why is Anwar Ratol so expensive?